plamoreux/AndroidAssignment/README.md

 ## User Stories / Feature List

-[Use this section to list all the features you have built into this app.
+[Use this section to list the features you have built into this app.
 We are looking for depth and creativity, not a simple templated application that one might write using new project wizards and boilerplate code.
 Also take some time to think about how you can improve your app in the future and list those items.]

 The following functionality is completed: